pktherock/React-Dropdown/README.md

+# React Dropdown

+## Coding ninjas React Skill Test 1

+- Built by using React (vite)

+## Features

+- When you hover on dropdown all option will be visible
+- On selection of option dropdown will be closed

+## How to run this project locally

+- Clone this repository
+- Run "npm install" inside this project
+- Run "npm run dev" command to run this project locally
+- Copy & Open url in any browser that's it

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.